Table of Contents

 Brands have limited access to customer data because a user’s payment and shipping information is stored directly on Instagram.

-As a result, brands are only given access to the customer details necessary to fulfill their order, significantly less customer data than if the user were to purchase through the brand’s website.
+As a result, brands are only given access to the customer details necessary to fulfil their order, significantly less customer data than if the user were to purchase through the brand’s website.
 This lack of data prohibits brands from reengaging their existing customers via email newsletters.

 Brands don’t have access to customer emails if they don’t opt-in for email marketing during checkout.